-- Add the constraint in the editable constraints grid or open the Create Clock Constraint dialog box using one of the following methods: - From the Actions menu, choose Constraints > Clock. - Click the icon. - Right-click the Clock in the Constraint Browser. - Double-click any field in the Generated Clock Constraints grid.
+- 1. Add the constraint in the editable constraints grid or open the Create Clock Constraint dialog box using one of the following methods: - From the Actions menu, choose Constraints > Clock.

+- Right-click the Clock in the Constraint Browser. ٠ - Double-click any field in the Generated Clock Constraints grid.